digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Usage note (en)</dt>
 <dd>This property refers to an established schema to which the described Distribution conforms.</dd>
 <dt>Definition (en)</dt>
-<dd>An established standard to which the described resource conforms.En estableret standard som den beskrevne ressource er i overensstemelse med.</dd>
+<dd>An established standard to which the described resource conforms.</dd>
 <dt>Multiplicity</dt>
 <dd>0..*</dd>
 <dt>Requirement level</dt>